Clarkesville, Georgia

-Clarkesville is a city that is the county seat of Habersham County, Georgia, United States.
+Clarkesville is a city in and the county seat of Habersham County, Georgia, United States.
 As of the 2020 census, it had a population of 1,911, up from the 2010 census population of 1,733, up from 1,248 at the 2000 census.

 History

+Originally the city was Native American, and was called Sak-yi.
+Later, the name was used for the Soque River, originally called “So-Kee”.
+The city was established along the route of the Unicoi Turnpike, a 1,000-year-old Native American trail.
+In the early 18th century, deerskins and furs were transported along the route from Tennessee to Savannah and Charleston for shipping to Europe.

 Clarkesville was founded in 1821 as the seat of Habersham County.
-The community was named after John Clark.
+The community was named after John Clark, who was then the state's governor.

 Geography

 Clarkesville is located in central Habersham County on the south side of the Soquee River, a southwest-flowing tributary of the Chattahoochee River.

 According to the United States Census Bureau, the city has a total area of 6.45 km2, of which 6.37 sqkm are land and 0.08 sqkm, or 1.20%, are water.